Tomi7710/Business_Revenue_Analysis/README.md

 This project analyzes sales data using SQL to understand business performance.

 #### Key Metrics
-Overall revenue trend, sales quantity, market performance, top-performing products and regions as well as key customers.
+Overall revenue trends, sales quantity, market performance, top-performing products and regions as well as key customers.

 #### Tools & Skills
 - SQL for data extraction and analysis (SELECT, JOIN, GROUP BY, ORDER BY, aggregate functions, subqueries)